lab5e/spancli/README.md

 your Span resources.
 This is a work in progress so it might be a good idea to check back and update your install of this command.

+## Installing

+You can install this utility by issuing the following command.

+    go get -u github.com/lab5e/spancli/cmd/span

+## Usage

 The general usage of `span` is

     span [options] <subcommand> [subcommand options]